 Other Educational Options

-You can also meet the educational requirements for BCBA® certification by first earning a master’s or doctoral degree in behavior analysis or in a related field like psychology or education and then completing the required graduate-level coursework in behavior analysis.
+You don’t have to enter a full master’s program in behavior analysis to meet the educational requirements.
+You can earn a master’s or doctoral degree in a related field like psychology or education and then complete the required graduate-level coursework in behavior analysis separately.

 Education Requirements for Assistant Applied Behavior Analysts (AABA)

-To become an assistant behavior analyst in Virginia, you must first earn the BACB’s Board Certified Assistant Behavior Analyst (BCaBA®) credential, which requires earning a bachelor’s degree in behavior analysis or in a similar field like psychology or teaching that meets specific coursework requirements.
+To become an assistant behavior analyst in Virginia, you must first earn the BACB’s Board Certified Assistant Behavior Analyst (BCaBA®) credential, which requires a bachelor’s degree in behavior analysis or a similar field, such as psychology or teaching, that meets specific coursework requirements.

 Step 2.
 Complete a Period of Supervised Practice

-You must also complete between 1,500 and 2,000 hours of supervised fieldwork to qualify for the BCBA® exam.
-The total number of required hours of supervised fieldwork will depend on the level of supervision you receive during this time.
+You must complete between 1,500 and 2,000 hours of supervised fieldwork to qualify for the BCBA® exam.
+The exact number depends on the level of supervision you receive during that time.

-During each supervisory month, you must earn between 20 and 130 hours of fieldwork, and you must earn all required fieldwork hours within five years.
-If you are earning an ABAI- or ABPA-accredited program, you’ll begin earning these hours as part of your practicum.
-Many students of these programs are able to satisfy most or all of the required hours before they graduate.
-Your program director will be able to help you locate and secure a qualified supervisor and field site.
+During each supervisory month, you need to earn between 20 and 130 hours of fieldwork, and all required hours must be earned within five years.
+If you’re in an ABAI- or APBA-accredited program, you’ll begin earning these hours as part of your practicum.
+Many students finish most or all of the requirements before graduation.
+Otherwise, you can start earning hours as soon as you begin your required graduate-level coursework.

 Your supervised fieldwork must incorporate these elements: